IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 - [Sharing UID2s: Best Practices](sharing-best-practices.md)
 - [UID2 Portal Overview](../portal/portal-overview.md)

-## UID2 Sharing Workflow: Integrating via an SDK
+## UID2 Sharing Workflow

-The workflow for sharing UID2 data securely between UID2 participants, which includes encrypting raw UID2s into UID2 sharing tokens that the receiver can decrypt using your encryption keys, consists of the following steps (each step links to the corresponding section):
+To share UID2 data securely between UID2 participants, which includes encrypting raw UID2s into UID2 tokens that the receiver can decrypt using your encryption keys, you must use an SDK or Snowflake.

+The workflow for sharing UID2, for all sharers except publishers, consists of the following steps:

-1. The sender defines which sharing participants are allowed to decrypt the sender's UID2 sharing token.
+1. The sender defines which sharing participants are allowed to decrypt the sender's UID2 token.

-2. The sender uses a UID2 SDK to convert raw UID2s into UID2 sharing tokens.
+2. The sender converts raw UID2s into UID2 tokens, using a UID2 SDK or Snowflake.

-3. The sender transmits the UID2 sharing tokens to the receiver.
+3. The sender transmits the UID2 tokens to the receiver.

-4. The receiver uses a UID2 SDK to decrypt raw UID2s from the received UID2 sharing tokens.
+4. The receiver decrypts raw UID2s from the received UID2 tokens, using a UID2 SDK or Snowflake.

 The following diagram illustrates the UID2 sharing permission SDK integration Workflow: